yinjunjun/datascience/Data_Visualization/docs/dats2102/docs/weekly/module_week_6_comparisons.md

 3. Slope charts for before/after and rank changes (15 min)
 4. Scale, baseline, and normalization (indexing to 100, percent change, per‑capita) (20 min)
 5. Small multiples and faceting; ordering and labeling for clarity (15 min)
+6. Download the Jupyter Notebook and data used in lecture from [this webpage](week6/file_list.md)

 ### Session 2 (75 min — Hands-on Focus)